 Step 1: Open the Scientific Papers Import App from the InfraNodus Apps page.

 Step 2: On the actual Import panel you can type in your search query (best results are in English).
-Note, we only have Core.Ac.Uk (open access papers) as the source for now, but we're planning on adding more (let us know which sources you'd like to have).
+You can use PubMed (medical and life science papers) or Core.Ac.Uk (open access papers) as the sources for now, but we're planning on adding more (let us know which sources you'd like to have).

 Step 3: Select whether you want to exclude the search terms from the graph (you can always get them in after the graph is loaded).
 We leave this feature ON by default, because if you turn it off, the search terms you use will be the main terms in the graph and you actually want to see the context around them, so it's better to remove them from the graph by default.